 Courts sometimes make mistakes during trials, leading to wrongful convictions.
-When this happens, you can appeal your case and challenge any legal errors made during the trial or sentencing.
+When this happens, you can appeal your sex crime or other case and challenge any legal errors made during the trial or sentencing.
 The appellate court ensures that the trial court applied the law correctly.
 An appeal is not a retrial or new trial of the case, and it’s not used to decide whether a defendant is innocent or guilty.

 In an appeal, you’re asking a higher court to review the conviction and sentence.
-The federal system has two tiers of appeals court, United States Courts of Appeals and the Supreme Court of the United States
+The federal system has two tiers of appeals court, United States Courts of Appeals and the Supreme Court of the United States.

 Do not say anything that might incriminate you.
 Speak with an attorney first.